 Q. Back from a ski trip in the french Alpes, we became cheeseaholics, and especially cheese fondue lovers… With a great nostalgia, I decided to make a big cheese fondue at home (with gruyere, emmental, beaufort, abondance, garlic, white wine, nut-meg , a spoon of kirsh, and cubes of crusty breads from the day before ) .
-It was tremendous, but I made too much and I’m wondering wether I can keep the remains in the freezer for a quick later use, for this one, or for the next fondue I will certainly do !
+It was tremendous, but I made way too much and now I’m wondering wether I can keep these remains in the freezer for a quick later use, for this one, or for the next fondue I will certainly do !
 Can you freeze cheese fondue?

 To freeze fondue cheese, take it out of the caquelon, once it’s cold and has hardened.
 Make small slices out of it and seal them in a plastic bag, try to remove air from the bag the best you can.
 This is important, so take your time, don’t rush this step and make it right.

 To use frozen your frozen fondue, you can just put the bag under hot water to ease separating it from the cheese, then just drop your frozen cheeze directly in the hot white whine in the caquelon.
 Stir when it starts melting again.
 Enjoy, and watch your bred cube !